Spacehunter: Adventures in the Forbidden Zone: Filming

 Molly Ringwald said "I was always attracted to the character.
 The script was pretty — uh — but I figured that maybe I could change the dialogue a little when I got there.
 As it turned out, they were desperate to change the dialogue.
 I was quite relieved when Lamont showed up and said, 'This is awwwful.
 Let's change all this!'
 The script was re-written a lot.
 There was a train which started out as evil and wound up being good.
 People who were supposed to be friends ended up being enemies.
 It was confusing.
 I was lucky, though.
 All my material was improved."

 Hudson felt the movie "was a real stretch for" Strauss "and the confusion didn't help [...]
 Wolff was a wonderful, Harrison Ford type, but that's not Peter.
 An actor has to take it his own way and do something totally different.
 Unfortunately, you're working with people who want the Harrison Ford thing, and they want it from you [...]
 Peter had to carry his first big feature through all that confusion, and it was very difficult."

-Parts of the film were shot in Utah, including location shooting in: Kane Creek, Bull Canyon, along the Colorado River, Potash, Lower Shafer Trail, Potash Settling Ponds, Grey Hills, U.S. Highway 91, and the area south of Canyonlands Regional Airport.
-It was also shot in Vancouver.
+Parts of the film were shot in Utah, including location shooting in Kane Creek, Bull Canyon, along the Colorado River, Potash, Lower Shafer Trail, Potash Settling Ponds, Grey Hills, U.S. Highway 91, and the area south of Canyonlands Regional Airport.
+Some shooting was also done in Vancouver.